Imperfect detectors for adversarial tasks with applications to quantum key distribution: Noise channel with flag-state squasher

-where $\Pi$ is the projection onto the preserved subspace. \end{restatable} Unlike the other theorems, we leave the proof of this theorem in the main text as we believe the proof is simple to understand and instructive. \begin{proof} First, note that \cref{eq:deviationDef} implies that there exists a POVM $\vec{Q}$ such that
+where $\Pi_{m}$ is the projection onto the block $\H_{m}$. \end{restatable} Unlike the other theorems, we leave the proof of this theorem in the main text as we believe the proof is simple to understand and instructive. \begin{proof} First, note that \cref{eq:deviationDefBlock} implies that there exists a POVM $\vec{Q}_m$ such that

-We use this POVM to construct the noise channel as depicted in \cref{fig:noiseChannelGeneric}:
+We use this POVM to construct the noise channel for each block as depicted in \cref{fig:noiseChannelGeneric}:

 where $\ketbra{i}$ are the flag states corresponding to measurement outcome $i$.